intj-t/intj-t/README.md

 ### Money

 I have a $800K revenue and expense inheirtance and COE and ABET certification that comes with the income security act and diplomatic approach.
-And maybe a fixed annuity at 59 1/2
+Using Dynamics NAV 2018 And maybe a fixed annuity at 59 1/2

 <!--<a href="docs/Autobiography/Autobiograpghy.pdf">Autobiograpghy</a>
 </br>-->